APrettyCoolProgram/APrettyCoolProgram/profile/the-documentation-project/documentation/XmlDocumentation.md

 </tr>
 </table>

-# XML documentation guidelines
+# Guidelines

 Projects should use both ***source code*** and ***external*** XML documentation.

-## Source code XML documentation
+# Source code documentation

 Source code XML documentation should provide all *required* information about a component.